Procurement Performance & Development

 Strategy is a living document.
 External and internal circumstances change, and so must your plans.
 Don't be too fixated on your precious document, but instead consider it as a starting point.
 You will be wiser after you start executing your plans.

 Stakeholder feedback should be used to fine-tune the strategy.
-Utilize data and insights to improve your strategy and the effectiveness of your actions.
-New opportunities may emerge that have a higher likelihood of success than the existing ones in your plan.
-This may require prioritization of projects and timelines.
+Use data and insights to improve your strategy and the effectiveness of your actions.
+New opportunities may emerge that are more likely to succeed than the existing ones in your plan.
+This may require prioritizing projects and timelines.

 Consider: Have the circumstances changed along the way?